Shah Rukh Khan.

 He was the first person that greeted me when I walked through the door of our Indian restaurant.
 I let out a partial shriek…

-Okay, so Shah Rukh wasn’t there in person.
+Okay, so it wasn’t Shah Rukh in person.
 He was on TV, lip-syncing and dancing through music videos from his movies.
-For me, it didn’t matter though, he was in Korea and I was looking at him!
+But it didn’t matter, he was in Korea and I was looking at him!

 Round and round we sped, while getting slammed with ice-burning air from Soo Ha’s scooter.
 We passed busy streets and crowded alleys–

 Where the hell was that friggin’ station?!